bajamircea/bajamircea.github.io/_posts/2022-10-20-regular-idiom.markdown

 </tr>
 </table>

-Concretely, if you think about it, `std::sort` needs to be able to move things around (a sorted sequence is a permutation of the original) and it needs that the data type can be ordered.
+The downgrade is probably the result of the effort to accommodate more weird scenarios in the standard library.

 # Compared with OOP